Discovery Prospects for a Minimal Dark Matter Model at Cosmic and Intensity Frontier Experiments: Discussion and Conclusions

 Since potential connections to dark matter provide some of the best theoretical motivations for MeV-GeV scale dark photons, it is important to understand the potential cosmological consequences of discovering a visibly-decaying dark photon.
 Here we have shown that dark photon discovery at the next generation of intensity frontier experiments is consistent with a very minimal model of thermal dark matter.
 It is worth commenting that this minimal model admits a range of extensions that further expand its parameter space.
 For example, the model could contain a dark Higgs boson.
-In fact, in this paper, we invoked a St\"uckelberg origin for the dark photon mass, but the phenomenology of the model in the regime of interest does not depend strongly on this choice, and is also compatible with a dark Higgs mechanism.
+In this paper, we invoked a St\"uckelberg origin for the dark photon mass, but the phenomenology of the model in the regime of interest does not in fact depend strongly on this choice, and is also compatible with a dark Higgs mechanism.
 In particular, the DM in this model already has an $s$-wave annihilation cross-section and a leading spin- and velocity-independent contribution to the DM-nucleon cross-section.
 Thus the predictions of the minimal model are largely unchanged by the addition of a physical dark Higgs boson in the spectrum, provided that the vector portal coupling to the SM dominates the energy injection into the hidden sector compared to any Higgs-portal coupling resulting from dark Higgs-SM Higgs mixing.
 Cosmologically, requiring the vector portal to dominate over the Higgs portal can lead to problematically long dark Higgs boson lifetimes if the dark Higgs has only SM decay modes available.
 The resulting disruption to BBN can readily be avoided by ensuring that the dark Higgs is heavy enough to decay to pairs of dark photons.

 More consequentially, adding a small $U(1)_D$-breaking contribution to the DM mass splits the Dirac DM into two Majorana states, of which only the lightest is absolutely stable (see, e.g., \cite{Tucker-Smith:2001myb,Alexander:2016aln, CarrilloGonzalez:2021lxm}).
-This inelastic deformation can parametrically suppress both direct and indirect detection cross-sections, which will generally serve to enhance the relative discovery potential of visible dark photon searches.
+This inelastic deformation can parametrically suppress direct detection cross-sections, which will generally serve to enhance the relative discovery potential of visible dark photon searches, while introducing additional cosmological signatures in the freeze-in regime \cite{Heeba:2023bik}.

 Ultimately, we come to the important conclusion that this minimal model of hidden sector DM remains viable and within reach of near-future terrestrial experiments.
 The powerful constraints from current direct and indirect experiments push this hidden sector DM model into regimes where they are out of equilbrium with the SM in the early universe.
 Out of equilibrium, the predictions of even a minimal DM model can be involved.
 Here we have demonstrated, within this simple and minimal model, how the various established methods of searching for feebly-interacting particles (direct and indirect DM detection as well as beam-dump searches for dark mediators) provide complementary discovery sensitivity in the open parameter space of the model.